 3. Learn to assert and express yourself.

-People who felt neglected during childhood find it difficult to assert themselves and express their needs.
+People who feel neglected during childhood find it difficult to assert themselves and express their needs.
 We are afraid that other people will not respect or acknowledge our needs when we express them.
 We are also afraid that others will judge or mock us as too needy or clingy.

 But assertiveness is an essential life skill.
 You have to learn to communicate your needs despite the risks of being invalidated and rejected.
-It’s better to let other people understand how you feel than pretending everything is okay.
+It’s better to let other people understand how you feel than to pretend everything is okay.
 Some will respond to your needs and others won’t.
 For those people who don’t, decide how to deal with them later.
 Always communicate first.

 You can assert yourself without being aggressive.